-How to Integrate a Payment Gateway in a Mobile Application
+How to Integrate a Payment Gateway and Choose the Right Provider

 It's hard to imagine our lives without credit cards.
 This tiny pieces of plastic allow us spending enormous amounts so effortlessly that it's easy to get addicted to this process.
 It's no surprise that such a convenient payment method has migrated to mobile apps along with websites and literally took a monopoly position.
 If you've decided to create an app involving money operations and you know nearly nothing about the payment gateway integration, then you clicked the right link!